 Teen idol Andy Gibb had a slew of hits in the late 1970s but struggled to emerge from the shadow of his older siblings.
-On what would have been his 53rd birthday, we take a look back.
+On his birthday, we take a look back.

-Born Andrew Roy Gibb on March 5, 1958, Andy grew up near Brisbane, Australia, the youngest son of Hugh and Barbara, working-class musicians who’d emigrated from Manchester, England.
+Born 5 March 1958, Gibb grew up near Brisbane, Australia, the youngest son of Hugh and Barbara, working-class musicians who'd emigrated from Manchester, England.
 The Gibb parents encouraged their five children to pursue showbiz and Andy’s three older brothers proved wildly successful.

-Barry, Maurice and Robin – better known as The Bee Gees – would dominate the charts, first in the late 1960s as a soft rock act whose finely honed pop sensibilities won them comparisons to The Beatles (who they often covered), and later during the disco era when their music was showcased in the film Saturday Night Fever.
+Barry, Maurice and Robin – better known as the Bee Gees – would dominate the charts, first in the late 1960s as a soft rock act whose finely honed pop sensibilities won them comparisons to the Beatles (a band they often covered), and later during the disco era when their music was showcased in the film Saturday Night Fever.
 More than a decade younger than the oldest Bee Gee, Andy at once sought to emulate and distance himself from his successful brothers early in life, as their fame brought him unwanted attention at school, where he was subject to bullying and ridicule by classmates convinced that his musical heritage gave him a superiority complex.

 While he sought his own identity, he didn’t stray far from the family business.
-At age 13, he began performing in Ibiza, a tourist destination in Spain popular with vacationing Brits.
-While it was generally assumed he would join The Bee Gees when he got old enough, Andy was determined to forge his own path.
+At 13 he began performing in Ibiza, a tourist destination in Spain popular with vacationing Britons.
+While it was generally assumed he would join the Bee Gees when he got old enough, Gibb was determined to forge his own path.

 Well, sort of.

 His first band, Melody Fayre, was named after a Bee Gees song.
 The first song he recorded in a studio, “My Father Was Reb,” was written by his older brother Maurice.
 The band was managed by his mother.
-Unlike his brothers, Andy never had to struggle through years of obscurity playing Brisbane speedways and Queensland resort towns, and unlike them, he’d never been exposed to the gray, working-class environs of England, but grew up amidst the sunshine and beaches of Australia.
+Unlike his brothers, Gibb never had to struggle through years of obscurity playing Brisbane speedways and Queensland resort towns, and unlike them, he’d never been exposed to the gray, working-class environs of England, but grew up amidst the sunshine and beaches of Australia.
 His more laidback, casual approach to work frustrated his bandmates.
-While Andy could rely on the largesse of The Bee Gees, they needed the steady income that came with gigging and recording.
+While Gibb could rely on the largesse of the Bee Gees, his bandmates needed the steady income that came with gigging and recording.
 Eventually, guitarist John Anderson and drummer John Stringer returned to England.
 The short-lived Melody Fayre was no more.

 Despite his success, he was more likely to appear on the cover of Teen Beat than Rolling Stone and was in some quarters dismissed as a blow-dried pin-up idol coasting on his brothers’ coat tails.
 With the nascent punk rock and new wave scenes beginning to dominate England and “Disco Sucks” T-shirts a common sighting in America, the musical tide was turning.
 By the early 1980s, the hits stopped coming for the brothers Gibb.

 His elder brothers were perhaps better positioned to weather this sea change.
 They’d had more than a decade of success, were all in their 30s and happily married.
-Andy may have felt his career was cut off at its peak – he was only 22 years old when he recorded After Dark, his final studio album.
+Gibb may have felt his career was cut off at its peak – he was only 22 when he recorded After Dark, his final studio album.

 He tried diversifying into acting, starring in a Broadway production of Joseph and the Amazing Technicolor Dreamcoat.
 The performance was well received but short-lived – he was fired for absenteeism.
-A hosting gig for TV’s Solid Gold ended the same way, and those around him worried about his increasing cocaine and alcohol addictions.
+A television gig hosting Solid Gold ended the same way, and those around him worried about his increasing cocaine and alcohol addictions.
 His tumultuous romance with TV star Victoria Principal ended in 1982 over his drug use.

 “A lot of people remember particularly his kindness,” Maurice Gibb told VH1.
 “Because he helped a lot of people.
 He just couldn’t help himself.”